 The drug was withdrawn from the market due to safety and efficacy reasons.
 They work by reducing hormones that cause inflammation and pain in the body.
 This also at times have to lead to hormonal imbalance at times.

-For more UPSC Related preparation materials, visit the linked article.
-You can find more topics by visiting the UPSC Syllabus page.
+For more UPSC Related preparation materials, visit the links given in the table below.
+You can also find more topics by visiting the UPSC Syllabus page.